gsmainclusivetechlab/interop-docs/docs/manual/postman-sut.md

 Finally, like any other SUT, the Postman SUT needs to be configured with the component URLs presented within the test platform.
-In particular, we will need to set up the URL for Mobile Money Operator 1, which is provided to you in step 3.
+In particular, we will need to set up the URL for Financial Services Provider 1, which is provided to you in step 3.
 Copy the URL, and then open up the Postman environment variable window.
 Select the "Current Value" field for the environment variable `full_url` and paste in the URL just copied.